Pathan-Amaankhan/AutoShutdown-Executable/README.md

 ## Warnings
 -Currently works on only dark mode.
 -Does not save the work, it has to be done manually before executing the program.
 -View of the icons should be set to small/list/details.
+-Run the program from file manager/ide.